 When planning trips, staff should consider the benefits of the trip against the impact on the rest of the curriculum.
 This is especially important when trips are on school days; consideration should be given to lessons lost by students participating in the trip and lessons missed by those who should be taught by staff accompanying the trip.
 Taking staff out has cover implications.
 To minimise the disruption to the curriculum, each subject may only take out a particular year group once a year.
-With the exception of fieldwork no subject may take students out for more than one day in each year during term time.
+With the exception of fieldwork no subject may take students out for more than one day in each year during term time unless agreed with the Headmistress.
 To help parents plan and budget for residential trips they need to be given plenty of notice.
-Proposed trip dates should initially be confirmed via the School Office.

 Overseas school trips should be approved the preceding academic year.
-At the beginning of the academic year parents are given a calendar outlining all the school trips that are taking place to help with their planning.
-All trips must have the prior approval of the Headmistress, the Assistant Head Co-curriculum and the Head of the Junior School before they can be offered to students.
-This is obtained by submitting an initial approval request through EVOLVE.
-Once a trip has been approved, it will be given a unique reference number, which must be quoted on all associated documentation.
+At the beginning of the academic year parents are given a calendar outlining all school trips that are taking place to help with their planning.
+All trips must have the prior approval of the Headmistress, the Director of Finance & Operations and the Head of the Junior School before they can be offered to students.
+This is obtained through the submission of the trip on EVOLVE.

 Parents must be given sufficient details about the trip to enable them to make an informed decision as to whether their daughter should participate.
 Parents should be informed of trips via the school's newsletter, or by a letter home.
-Please note section 4.3.1 on COVID Financial Risk above.